detekt/detekt/docs/_posts/2019-03-03-configure-detekt-on-root-project.md

 }
 ```
 Make sure to specify the `input` parameter or no sources are found and _detekt_ won't run!

-Having such a task can save up to 500ms per module in CI runs.

 If you need more fine grained _detekt_ tasks, you could register more tasks using the _Detekt_ task as the base task.
 Using the _Kotlin-Dsl_ it could look like this: